-Minimal Mitigation Moderate Mitigation Substantial Mitigation Be aware of CDC guidelines > Isolation protocols are Trace contact practices are for COVID-19. implemented. implemented.
+Minimal Mitigation Moderate Mitigation Substantial Mitigation Be aware of CDC guidelines for COVID-19.
+Isolation protocols are implemented.
+Trace contact practices are implemented.
 Remove symptomatic person from workplace.
 Restricted return to work policy is implemented.
-Deep cleaning performed immediately in all areas the employee has visited. λ Those who have come in contact with the symptomatic person are self-quarantined for 14 days or until medical release.
+Deep cleaning performed immediately in all areas the employee has visited.
+Those who have come in contact with the symptomatic person are self-quarantined for 14 days or until medical release.
 Site is closed and full site deep cleaning is completed.